-J. Pollack Photography is a small family business – Jonathan, Stefani (of Cupcake Project fame), and our five-year-old son Myles.
+J. Pollack Photography is a small family business – Jonathan, Stefani (of Cupcake Project fame), and our six-year-old son Myles.
 We live in St. Louis, MO, and work together as a fantastic team.

 I, Jonathan, am the owner, primary photographer, primary photo editor, and the J in J. Pollack Photography.
 I’ve lived in St. Louis my whole life.
 I used to be a software engineer but I developed a passion for photography in 2007.
 My first subjects were cupcakes, and then I moved on to photographing other food, families, parties, weddings, Bar and Bat Mitzvahs, and took on corporate work and editorial assignments.
 I switched to photography as a full-time career in April, 2009, and I am a passionate photography perfectionist.

 Stefani acts as the normal secondary photographer when called upon and is the preliminary editor for wedding photos and Bar/Bat Mitzvah photos.
 She grew up on Long Island and moved to St. Louis for college.
 She has a corporate training background and stepped away from that to become a full-time blogger and social media influencer.
 Stefani learned photography alongside me – so her shooting style is largely indistinguishable from mine.
 You can read more about her on her bio, and I have a hunch that you’ll probably end up browsing her site to get some baking or cooking inspiration.

 Myles, our son, was born in the fall of 2009.
 He currently enjoys the role of “zero-er” as he helps Stefani cull photos as she does her portion of the editing work on weddings and Bar/Bat Mitzvahs.
 He also really likes repeatedly pressing the shutter button on any and all cameras.
 Myles is looking forward to carrying and using big cameras when he’s old enough.